whisperity/try_git/merge_test.md

-This branch is to test how can GitHub respond to pull requesting merges that are of the following setup.
+*merge_test*: This branch was to test how can GitHub respond to pull requesting merges that are of the following setup.